cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ### 4.3.1.
 UDRs on the Spoke1 VMs

-A new route table is associated to the the subnets in Spoke1 VNET, with a UDR for the the branches (92.168.0.0/16) pointing at th FW NVA (Next-Hop = 10.0.0.5), that will create a "*User*" entry in the *Effective* routes of Spoke1VM for that prefix.
+A new route table is associated to the the subnets in Spoke1 VNET, with a UDR for the the branches (92.168.0.0/16) pointing at th FW NVA (Next-Hop = 10.0.0.5), that will create a *User* entry in the *Effective* routes of Spoke1VM for that prefix.
 Let's control with traceroute that the FW NVA is in the path:

 <img width="816" alt="image" src="https://user-images.githubusercontent.com/110976272/215566526-b9afd33f-9f6e-40e3-9d2a-69b419b914e3.png">